troessner/articles/lessons-learned-from-some-of-the-best-ruby-codesbases-part-3.md

 - it freezes the data it has been given
 - and then goes deeper down the spiral for all children

+That's it for part of this series.
+In the upcoming part 3 I will be looking at the [Adamantium gem](https://github.com/dkubb/adamantium) and the [abstract_type gem](https://github.com/dkubb/abstract_type).